 Second, it’s the most comfortable option.

-It’s a dedicated service that starts from Gatwick, so nobody is already on the train when you board the airport, as is the case with the Southern and Thameslink trains.
+It’s a dedicated service that starts from Gatwick, so nobody is already on the train when you board the airport, (though this is the case as well with the Southern trains and Thameslink trains).

-However, Gatwick Express is the most expensive option, particularly during off-peak times, even with the group save discount.
+The Gatwick Express is the most expensive option, particularly during off-peak times, even with any discounts available to you.

-At £11.50/adult (with an Oyster Card), the Southern commuter train is £2.20/adult cheaper than even the group save price of Gatwick Express.
+At £11.50/adult (paying with an Oyster Card), the Southern commuter train is £2.20 cheaper than the group save price of Gatwick Express.